Scholarship

 Review process

-Selection based on assessment of research potential, including undergraduate and Master's coursework performance, most recent graded research writing, research publications, awards, and referee evaluation.
-Students are automatically considered based on eligibility criteria.
+Selection made on basis of research potential, considering undergraduate and Master's coursework performance, most recent graded research writing (thesis), and accomplishments (research publications, awards, referee evaluation).

 Additional benefits